Evo-Memory: Benchmarking LLM Agent Test-time Learning with Self-Evolving Memory: Experiments

-Table~\ref{tab:multi_norm} evaluates how agents perform when both successful and failed task experiences are stored in memory.
-Baseline methods experience a clear performance drop when exposed to unfiltered failures, indicating that naive memory accumulation introduces noise and disrupts subsequent retrieval.
-In contrast, evolving-memory approaches, particularly \textsc{ReMem}, remain robust by actively refining stored experiences, achieving the highest overall success and progress rates under both Claude and Gemini backbones.
-These results demonstrate that selective utilization, which involves learning from successes while appropriately leveraging information from failures, is crucial for stable test-time adaptation.
-They further highlight that memory refinement plays a central role in handling imperfect experiences and suggest that future work should explore failure-aware strategies for memory evolution.
+Table~\ref{tab:multi_norm} evaluates agent performance when both successful and failed experiences are stored in memory.
+Baseline methods suffer notable degradation under unfiltered failures, indicating that naive memory accumulation introduces noise and hinders retrieval.
+In contrast, evolving-memory approaches, particularly \textsc{ReMem}, remain robust by actively refining stored experiences, achieving the best overall success and progress rates across both Claude and Gemini backbones.
+These results highlight the importance of selective utilization and memory refinement for stable test-time adaptation, and motivate future work on failure-aware memory evolution.